cmluna2913/study/Math/README.md

-This repo is where I will store mathematics concepts that I will be going over.
-Primarily, I will be using Python to apply some of these concepts as that is the language I currenlty feel most comfortable with.
+In this directory I will store notes related to mathematics concepts I will review.
+These notes will mostly be some kind of Python implementation of a concept.s